amroadel/LTO/README.md

 ```

 ## Contact
-Please contact Amber Yijia Zheng [zheng709@purdue.edu] or Chiao-An Yang [yang2300@purdue.edu] if you have any question.
+Please contact Amber Yijia Zheng [zheng709@purdue.edu] or Chiao-An Yang [yang2300@purdue.edu] if you have any questions.